ray-project/ray/doc/source/cluster/kubernetes/getting-started/rayjob-quick-start.md

 * RayCluster configuration
   * `rayClusterSpec` - Defines the **RayCluster** custom resource to run the Ray job on.
+  * `clusterSelector` - Use existing **RayCluster** custom resources to run the Ray job instead of creating a new one.
+See [ray-job.use-existing-raycluster.yaml](https://github.com/ray-project/kuberay/blob/master/ray-operator/config/samples/ray-job.use-existing-raycluster.yaml) for example configurations.
 * Ray job configuration
   * `entrypoint` - The submitter runs `ray job submit --address ... --submission-id ... -- $entrypoint` to submit a Ray job to the RayCluster.
   * `runtimeEnvYAML` (Optional): A runtime environment that describes the dependencies the Ray job needs to run, including files, packages, environment variables, and more.
 Provide the configuration as a multi-line YAML string.